 Clematis is one of the most popular flowering vines.
-They bloom in almost every colour; flowers can be single, double, or semi-double, ranging from small to large.
-Their shape can be tubular, star-like, flat open discs, or nodding bells.
-Depending on the cultivar, flowering can take place in spring and again in late summer, all summer long, or in late summer through fall.
+They bloom in almost every colour; flowers can be single or double ranging from small to large.
+Their shape can be tubular, star-like, flat open discs or nodding bells.
+Depending on the cultivar, flowering can take place in spring and again in late summer, all summer, or in late summer through fall.

 Homeowners can do their part by recycling most yard and kitchen waste.
-“Composting” is a simple process in which this material can be turned into a nutrient-rich soil conditioner often referred to as black gold.
-The addition of compost to any garden soil encourages plants to develop a deeper, more fibrous system that makes it more vigorous, productive, and drought resistant.
-Compost also conditions the soil so it’s able to retain the moisture and nutrients as well as allowing more air into the soil system.
+Composting is a process in which material can be turned into a nutrient-rich soil conditioner often referred to as black gold.
+The addition of compost to soil encourages plants to develop a deeper, more fibrous system that makes it more vigorous, productive, and drought resistant.
 Healthy roots depend on air, water, and readily available nutrients.

 Trees are an important part of landscaping.
 They add beauty and a sense of structure to any garden, street, commercial property, or public space.
 Environmentally, they are essential to our survival.
 Trees moderate climate by cooling in summer (deflecting sun and heat) and warming in winter (deflecting wind), thereby reducing energy costs.
 They improve air quality by removing dust and other particulates from the air.
 The leaves absorb harmful carbon dioxide, carbon monoxide, and sulphur dioxide and give off huge amounts of life-giving oxygen.
 Trees also absorb sound and provide shelter to birds and other wildlife.
 Their size provides privacy wherever it’s required.

 Keep in mind that all plants require water, light, and nutrients to grow.
-There are however, some plants that need little water or can go for extended periods without watering (once established).
-These are what we call “drought- tolerant.” plants.
-There is a relatively new concept in landscape design called “Xeriscaping”.
+There are some plants that need little water or can go for extended periods without watering once established; these are classified as drought- tolerant plants.
+In landscaping, it is often referred to as Xeriscaping.
 This is choosing plants that will survive on only the natural water that is available to them.
-These plants should be grouped together in a dry sunny area of your garden.
+These plants should be grouped together in a dry, sunny area of your garden.

 Fall is the perfect time for planting, while the ground is still warm and the soil is still moist.
 It is also an ideal opportunity to prepare your lawn and plants for the coming cold winter months, ensuring your garden is healthy and full of life next spring.